hgc-tpg/HGCTPGIntegration/README.md

 ## Integration of new developments
 Before being integrated, new developments must be PRed to the latest development branch.
 No direct pushes are allowed, which is enforced through branch protection.
 New PRs are automatically entered in the Github project `HGCAL TPG Simulation Developments`, through project workflows.

-For every new PR and PR update, a Jenkins CI job is triggered and runs validation scripts which :
+For every new PR and PR update, a Jenkins CI job is triggered and runs validation scripts (defined in [`hgc-tpg/HGCTPGValidation`](https://github.com/hgc-tpg/HGCTPGValidation)) which :
 - Compile the proposed code
 - Run code quality checks (based on `scram code-checks` and `scram code-format`)
 - Run the HGCAL TPG simulation default sequence, and possibly alternative custom sequences, based on the proposed code
 - Also runs the default (and possibly custom) sequences based on the target development branch (which serves as reference to be compared with the proposed code)
-- Compare a set of histogrammed quantities between the proposed code and the reference code, which can help spotting unexpected changes
+- Compare a set of histogrammed quantities between the proposed code and the reference code, which can help spotting unexpected changes.
+This comparison is published in the HGC TPG Validation [webpage](https://validation.llrhgcal.in2p3.fr/prod/).

 In addition to the automated validation scripts, it is recommended to have a review of the code before integration, although that is not enforced.
-The first guiding principle for the review should be to check the code readability and simplicity.
+The first guiding principle for the review should be to make sure that the intent of any piece of code is clear and can be understood by a future developer.
+The intent should ideally be expressed in the code itself (minimally with e.g. clear variable and function names and no magic numbers), and eventually in comments if necessary.
 More complete guidelines can be found in:
 - [CMSSW guidelines](https://cms-sw.github.io/cms_coding_rules.html)
 - [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)

 Once the proposed code is judged to be mergeable, it can be integrated in the target development branch.
 In order to have a clear and linear commit history, as well as to simplify the porting of code, all the commits from a PR are **squashed into a single commit** onto the development branch (which is done using `Squash and merge` in Github).
-When the PR is merged, it is automatically flagged as `Ready for integration` in the Github project `HGCAL TPG Simulation Developments`.
+When the PR is merged, it is automatically flagged as `Ready for integration` in the Github project `HGCAL TPG Simulation Developments` by the project workflow.

 ## Backporting and releasing
 New development integrated in the development branch are backported to the latest release branches.
-This is done through backport PRs onto the release branch.
+This is done through backport PRs onto the release branches.
 Having backport PRs is useful in order run the validation with the release branch and check that there is no incompatibility between the new code and what is in the release branch.

 Backport PRs are conventionally identified with a flag in the PR title, e.g. `[Backport 12_5_2_patch1]`, and with the PR label `backport`.
-Backport PRs are not included in the Github project `HGCAL TPG Simulation Developments` as the original PRs are already tracked there.
+Backport PRs don't need to be included in the Github project `HGCAL TPG Simulation Developments` as the original PRs are already tracked there.

 Once the backport PR is validated it can be integrated into the release branch, which is done with **rebasing in order to keep the commit history linear** (using `Rebase and merge` in Github).
 Then a new version tag is created on the release branch and the user installation recipe is updated in the Twiki page.